webpack/changelog-v5/MIGRATION GUIDE.md

 * `node.Buffer: false`
 * `node.process: false`

+Note: webpack 5 removes this options and will always used `false`.
+You have to remove these options again when upgrating to webpack 5.

 # Upgrade webpack version

 Run `yarn add webpack@next -D` resp. `npm install webpack@next --dev`.

 # Cleanup configuration

-* Remove `optimization.moduleIds` and `optimization.chunkIds`.
+* Consider removing `optimization.moduleIds` and `optimization.chunkIds`.
 The defaults are probably perfect.
 They support Long Term Caching (in production) and debugging (in development)
 * Reconsider `optimization.splitChunks`.
   * It's recommended to use either the defaults or `optimization.splitChunks: { chunks: "all" }`
   * When using HTTP/2 and Long Term Caching set `optimization.splitChunks: { chunks: "all", maxInitialRequests: 30, maxAsyncRequests: 30, maxSize: 100_000 }`
   * When really using a custom configuration replace `name` with `idHint`.
+  * Used to disable the defaults with `default: false, vendors: false`.
+Consider not doing this, but if you really want to `default: false, defaultVendors: false`.
 * When using the `WatchIgnorePlugin`, use `watchOptions.ignore` instead.
 * When using `[hash]`: Consider changing to `[contenthash]` (not the same, but better)
 * Using WASM: Set `experiments.syncWebAssembly: true` (after migration to webpack 5, migrate to `experiments: { asyncWebAssembly: true, importAsync: true }` instead)